Wael1122/waa/Dependencies.md

 \[1\] `w3m-img` is sometimes bundled together with `w3m`.

-\[2\] Image support is built into Terminology and iTerm2, and doesn't require w3m-img.
+\[2\] Image support is built into Terminology, iTerm2 and kitty, and doesn't require w3m-img.

 \[3\] See this wiki page for more information: [Images in the terminal](https://github.com/dylanaraps/neofetch/wiki/Images-in-the-terminal)